pdvrieze/xmlutil/README.md

 ### Serialization.java
 The java version of the serialization plugin.
 Please note that it does not pull in the platform specific library.
 The core library is dependent on the actual platform used (JVM or Android).
 This library only pulls in the shared Java code.

+### Serialization.jvm
+The JVM version merely uses the jvm platform xml library but the serialization is
+### Serialization.android

 ### Serialization.js
 The Javascript version of the serialization plugin.
 This is not yet implemented due to missing annotation support for